tonyg/squeak-actors/other-systems.md

 The original Squeak-E implementation was not integrated with the core of Squeak, and does not seem to be available any more.

-However, in recent months, Henry House has been working on reviving the Squeak-E ideas, based on some of the original code, in a project called Raven, available as part of the [Cryptography](http://www.squeaksource.com/Cryptography.html) project
+However, in 2022, Henry House began an effort to revive the Squeak-E ideas, based on some of the original code, in a project called Raven, available as part of the [Cryptography](http://www.squeaksource.com/Cryptography.html) project